friendlyanon/cmake-init/cmake-init/templates/common/HACKING.md

 conan install . -s build_type=Debug -b missing
 ```

-Note that if your conan profile does not specify the same compiler as CMake
+Note that if your conan profile does not specify the same compiler used by
-uses, then that could potentially cause issues.
+CMake, then that could potentially cause issues.
 See the [conan docs][profile]
 on profiles.{% end %}

 [{= pm_name =}]: {% if vcpkg %}https://github.com/microsoft/vcpkg{% else %}https://conan.io/